Carlos A. Murillo CHE Division Of Chemistry

 Nuclear Magnetic Resonance (NMR) spectroscopy is one of the most powerful tools available to chemists for the elucidation of the structure of molecules.
 It is used to identify unknown substances, to characterize specific arrangements of atoms within molecules, and to study the dynamics of interactions between molecules in solution.
 Access to state-of-the-art NMR spectrometers is essential to chemists who are carrying out frontier research.
 The results from these NMR studies will have an impact in synthetic organic/inorganic chemistry, materials chemistry and biochemistry.
-This instrument will be an integral part of teaching as well as research at Canisius College and neighboring institutions.
+Many research projects associated with this application will have a direct impact on society, as they aim to develop polymers fo optoelectronics, metal containing polymers, materials for solar cells, and investigations of enzyme inhibitors and bio-sensing.
+This instrument will be an integral part of teaching as well as research at Rutgers University Newark.

 PUBLICATIONS PRODUCED AS A RESULT OF THIS RESEARCH

 Note: When clicking on a Digital Object Identifier (DOI) number, you will be taken to an external site maintained by the publisher.
 Some full text articles may not yet be available without a charge during the embargo (administrative interval).

 Some links on this page may take you to non-federal websites.
 Their policies may differ from this site.